-All tile in the district ultimately outlet to a small channel/ditch north of Oak Street and the ballfield.
-From the tile outlets the channel extends about 130 feet northward to the railroad tracks.
-There is a single 24-inch diameter concrete culvert through the railroad tracks, that is only about 3 inches lower than the Main No. 1 tile outlet.
 On the east side of the railroad tracks there is another 24-inch diameter culvert under a lane, then a winding and overgrown channel that ultimately leads to Pilot Creek.
 There is approximately 14 feet of elevation drop (fall) from the railroad tracks to Pilot Creek.
-In looking at flood conditions of Pilot Creek, the highest expected flood would still be more than 5 feet lower than the culvert through the railroad tracks, and the district tile systems.
-We conclude that with the existing tile system the series of channels and culverts that carry the water to Pilot Creek are acceptable.
-However, if a tile improvement is done and the tile outlet(s) are lowered, the channel and culverts would need to be lowered and improved as well.
+In looking at flood conditions of Pilot Creek, the highest expected flood elevation would still be more than 5 feet lower than the culvert through the railroad tracks, and the district tile systems.